cloudcampbd/cloudninja/README.md

 ## 9. Active Team Members

 We embrace developers from various backgrounds and geographic locations, encouraging them to join our repository and contribute at any time.
-This section will comprehensively showcase all contributors and acknowledge their efforts like [Link here](https://www.postgresql.org/community/contributors/), facilitated by automated tools like the one in this github [Link repo](https://github.com/icecrime/vossibility-stack).
+This section will comprehensively showcase all contributors and acknowledge their efforts like [here](https://www.postgresql.org/community/contributors/), facilitated by automated tools like the one in this github [repo](https://github.com/icecrime/vossibility-stack).

 ### 9.1.
 List of Contributors